Upgrade to remove ads

 1.6 System Security

-Malicious software designed to cause harm to a network or computer system.
-Attaches itself to programs or files on a computer or server.
-It can affect all components of operating system.
+Malicious software that attaches itself to programs or files on a computer or server.
+It can causes documents/programs to be corrupted or deleted.

-Malicious computer program.
-Designed to access a computer by misleading users of its intent.
+Malicious software that is designed to access a computer by misleading users of its intent.

 brute force attacks

 A trial and error method used for gaining access to password based entry systems.

 When a website is overloaded with unwanted traffic from a single source trying to stop the website from working..